-A canary call is a step-upthat can't be called after a certain period.
+A canary call is a step-up bond that can't be called after a certain period.

-A step-up bond with a that increases (“steps up”), usually at regular intervals, while the bond is outstanding.
-Many are issued by government agencies like Fannie Mae or Sallie Mae.
+A step-up bond is a bond with a coupon that increases (“steps up”), usually at regular intervals, while the bond is outstanding.
+Many step-up bonds are issued by government agencies like Fannie Mae or Sallie Mae.

 Let’s consider a five-year step-up bond issued by Company XYZ.
-The coupon rate might be 7% for the first two years, increasing to 8% for years three and four, and 9% in the fifth . that the initial coupon rate on a step-up bond is usually above .
+The coupon rate might be 7% for the first two years, increasing to 8% for years three and four, and 9% in the fifth year.
+Note that the initial coupon rate on a step-up bond is usually above market.

 Many step-up bonds are callable, which gives issuers some protection against falling interest rates.
 In a canary call, the bond can't be called after the first step-up.

-There are several advantages to inflation, they usually come from high-quality issuers, and they are fairly .
-Another advantage is that they lessen the interest-rate risk for the investor: The increasing rates provide a better to an investor than a fixed-rate note (as long as the is not called).
+There are several advantages to step-up bonds: They offer coupon payments that somewhat offset inflation, they usually come from high-quality issuers, and they are fairly liquid.
+Another advantage is that they lessen the interest-rate risk for the investor: The increasing rates provide a better yield to an investor than a fixed-rate note (as long as the bond is not called).

 Some investors view step-up bonds as buy-and-hold investments because they are less sensitive to interest rate changes than traditional bonds are.
 Canary calls only strengthen this.
 For this reason, step-up bonds are more attractive when rates are expected to rise quickly and to a level above the step-up rates.
 This, of course, requires research and some speculation on the investor’s part.